brunoccy/SPM-Coordinator-SwiftUI/README.md

-# Modular Architecture with MVVM-C + SPM + SwiftUI 📱
+# Modular Architecture with MVVM-C (Coordinator) + SPM + SwiftUI 📱
-<p align="left">Basic implementation of the Modular Architecture using the most modern tools</p>
+<p align="left">Basic implementation of the Modular Architecture using the most modern tools like:</p>

 See more about this project in this post: